gardeneda/DailyDiet/README.md

 exercising throughout the day.

 As of right now, my lack of proficiency in JAVA is holding me back from creating a perfect representation of what I **want** to build.
-Currently, the application is run by console-inputs, which will later be replaced by a GUI.
+Currently, the application is still lacking core features that should be implemented.